palerite/PesterSelf/README.md

 ### Prerequisites
 You just need python 3 and its standard library for PesterSelf to run: [https://www.python.org/downloads/](https://www.python.org/downloads/)
 ### Installation
-- Download the win32 release from [the github page](https://github.com/palerite/PesterSelf/) and unpack the archive in a folder of your liking.
+- Download the win32 release from [the release page](https://github.com/palerite/PesterSelf/releases) and unpack the archive in a folder of your liking.
 - Run `Create Shortcut to Interface.vbs` and use the created shortcut to access the app.
 ## Linux